The following patent was granted by

 potential abuse:

-4.1.1) Encryption at each Kiosk 1 located in the
+4.1.1) Encryption at each Kiosk 1

-for misuse is highest in this scenario.
-Each Kiosk 1 would
+consulate.
+The risk for misuse is highest in this scenario.

-have to be sufficiently powerful enough to handle the
+Each Kiosk 1 would have to be sufficiently powerful enough

-encryption process in a relatively short period.
+to handle the encryption process in a relatively short

-4.1.2) Encryption at a central computer server
+4.1.2) Encryption at a central computer

-in the consulate (see [4.1.1] above).
-This would require a
+Kiosks in the consulate (see [4.1.1] above).
+This would

-computer server.
-Furthermore, the consulate's central
+central computer server.
+Furthermore, the consulate's

-aggregation of processing for multiple kiosks at the
+the aggregation of processing for multiple kiosks at the

 consulate.
 Each Kiosk 1 would have to be securely networked